MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/introduction.md

 For AI for Customer Insights, you don’t need a Power BI account.
 You are only required to meet the following prerequisites:

-**AI for Customer Insights app** – download the app either from AppSource [to add link] or from the following page [to add marketing page link]
+- **AI for Customer Insights app** – download the app either from AppSource [to add link] or from the following page [to add marketing page link]

-**Data source** - Currently, two data sources are supported:
+- **Data source** - Currently, two data sources are supported:

   - A Dynamics 365 (online) instance.
 If you don't have a subscription, you can start a free trial.
 See [Try Dynamics 365 (online)](https://docs.microsoft.com/dynamics365/customer-engagement/admin/try-dynamics-365-online).
-- Salesforce
+  - Salesforce account

 ## Installing AI for Customer Insights
 [User discovers app and has customer data we understand: data that we can bring through our CDS-A connectors into CDM